pharzan/Skeleton/README.md

 ### Why it's awesome

 Skeleton is lightweight and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
 Nothing more.
 - Around 400 lines of CSS unminified and with comments
 - It's a starting point, not a UI framework
 - No compiling or installing...just vanilla CSS
+- It's a minimal RTL based css framework

 ## Browser support